Acunnia/seriesPomodoro/README.md

 :star: Star us on GitHub — it motivates us a lot!

-A forum app powered by MongoDB, Express, React + AntD and NodeJS
+A forum app inspired in Lost-Ark Forums powered by MongoDB, Express, React + AntD and NodeJS

 ![frontend](./assets/screenshot1.png)